Are timeshares bad?

 When most people think of vacation ownership, they think of elderly couples (64 and older).
 However, this age group only accounts for 16% of owners.
 In fact, Millenials themselves take an average of four vacations each year.
 This is the perfect audience to use vacation ownership, as it saves them money in the long run.
 Millennials are known to be apprehensive about commitment.
 Knowing that timeshares offer flexibility and choices makes the vacation ownership route an attractive option.

 Maybe a long time ago resorts were similar in shapes or sizes.
 As consumers are becoming more interested in gaining new experiences rather than saving money on vacations, the travel industry is making big shifts.
 This means that more resorts and developers are building properties with luxury, comfort and activities in mind.

 The beauty of timeshare resorts now is that they all strive to stand out.
 Vacationers can choose the perfect one for their needs and family.
 Of course, there are the standard suites that consist of multiple bedrooms, a large living room, spacious family rooms and great kitchens.
 But that doesn’t mean that is all there is.
 There are plenty of timeshares that come in the form of cabins, villas, stand-alone homes or even quaint cottages.

-Check out our inventory and see for yourself how different the resorts really are.
-And if you do start to feel a little bored with your usual timeshare resort, there are great exchange programs such as Interval International (II) or Resort Condominiums International (RCI).
+If you do start to feel a little bored with your usual timeshare resort, there are great exchange programs such as Interval International (II) or Resort Condominiums International (RCI).
 Programs like this allow timeshare owners to exchange their weeks or points to choose from thousands of affiliated resorts in hundreds of countries worldwide.